 Doctoral Program in Instructional Technology and Leadership Course Descriptions

-The major theme of this course is to help understand the critical role of leadership in the effective application and integration of technology into the learning process and administrative functions of an organization.
+This course is designed to help students understand the critical role of leadership in the effective application and integration of technology into the learning process and administrative functions of an organization.
 It is critical that leaders understand the importance of developing a shared vision of the role of technology in the teaching-learning experience, comprehend the change process, and learn how to develop a strategic plan to guide the implementation and evaluation of technology.

 GDIT 703 Foundations of Instructional Technology (3 cr.)